Updated on October 18, 2024

 What it means to go off the record and how to do it

-When you are speaking to a journalist, you should, by default, assume that anything you say is “on the record,” meaning that it could be published or broadcast in a news story.
+When speaking to a journalist, you should, by default, assume that anything you say is “on the record,” meaning that it could be published or broadcast in a news story.

-However, some journalists will agree to what is called an “off-the-record” interview.
-Off the record means that you can provide information that the journalist agrees not to report – but you will have to confirm that a subject discussion is off the record before you speak, not after.
+However, some journalists will agree to an “off-the-record” interview.
+Off the record means you can provide information that the journalist agrees not to report – but you must confirm that a subject discussion is off the record before you speak, not after.

 A journalist might agree to go off the record to gain insight into something or figure out how to pursue a certain angle of the story.
-But before going off the record, make sure that you have an agreement about what specifically the journalist can do with the information.
+But before going off the record, make sure you agree on what the journalist can do with the information.
 For instance, perhaps you know about the existence of certain information, and you don’t want to be identified as the one who tipped off the reporter on where to find it.

 Letters to the editor and op-eds

-In addition to giving interviews, short-term rental owners and managers can share their stories by writing a letter to the editor or an op-ed, which are published in the opinion section of newspapers.
-Both formats are opportunities for community members to weigh in and express their opinions.
+In addition to giving interviews, short-term rental owners and managers can share their stories by writing a letter to the editor or an op-ed published in the opinion section of newspapers.
+Both formats allow community members to weigh in and express their opinions.

 Letters to the editor are about a paragraph in length and can either be a direct response to a story a newspaper published or can address a hot topic in the community, like short-term rentals.
 Op-eds are longer opinion pieces, about 600-800 words, that allow the writer to delve deeper into their message.